fabiolashimwa/blank-app/README.md

 ## How to Run
 *Option 1:* Use the Live Application
-Access the application directly via the deployed Streamlit link.
+Access the application directly via the deployed Streamlit link: https://fabiolashimwa-blank-app-practice1-nstman.streamlit.app/

 *Option 2:* Run the Application Locally
 Clone the repository, install the required dependencies, and run the Streamlit application using the following commands in your terminal: